lamhq/tech-notes/pages/backend/python/syntax/oop/duck-typing.md

 **No support from IDE for Refactoring**: when renaming/finding attributes/methods, you have no support from the IDE since there's no relationship between classes.

-## Duck Typing in Python’s Built-in Tools
+## Duck Typing in Python's Built-in Tools

 Built-in types, such as Lists, Tuples, Strings, Ranges, Dictionaries, Sets support operations like iteration, indexing, slicing, concatenating, getting length, sorting, and reversing.